ridatta/MARZ_Analysis_Tools/README.md

 # (4) Ultra Fast Imaging (UXI) Pinhole Cameras

+Data is stored in TIFF files.
+We vizualize the 2D time-resolved filtered X-ray emission.

 # (5) Self-Emission Gated Optical Imager (SEGOI)

+Data is stored in HDF files.
+SEGOI outputs 2D time-resolved optical emission data, and 1-D space- and time-resolved streak image data.

+We vizualize and calibrate the 2D time-resolved optical emission using background pre-shot images.

+We also calibrate the streak image data in time and space.

 # (6) X Ray Diodes (TADPoles and LOS 170 Silicon Diodes)

+Data is stored in CSV files.
+We vizualize the time-resolved emission data.

 # (7) Current Diagnostics (IDTLs, PDV, and Machine B-dots)

+Data is stored in CSV files.
+The data is pre-processed by SNL.